cataaptr/Cybersecurity-Practice-Labs/Password-Cracking/Cracking-a-Linux-Password-on-My-Own-Machine.md

 I used **John the Ripper** to crack a password on my own machine.
 The process involved utilizing a password hash and a predefined dictionary of common passwords.
 By extracting the password hash and testing it against the entries in the dictionary, I aimed to find a matching password.
 This method illustrates how even simple passwords can be compromised, emphasizing the importance of using strong, unique passwords for security.

 > “123456” is one of the most commonly used passwords in the world, making it an easy target for a hacker attempting a brute-force attack.
+> Most Easiest Passwords to Crack
+>    123456
+>    password
+>    123456789
+>    12345678
+>    12345
+>    1234567
+>    111111
+>    123123
+>    qwerty
+>    abc123
+>
+> ⚠️ Given that there are existing dictionaries of common passwords available on the internet, we should be more cautious about our password choices.
+Using strong, unique passwords is essential for protecting our accounts and sensitive information.

 ## Steps: